homieiot/convention/convention.md

 #### DateTime

-- DateTime payloads must use the ISO 8601 format.
+- DateTime payloads must use the ISO [8601 format](https://en.wikipedia.org/wiki/ISO_8601).
+- An empty string ("") is not a valid payload

+#### Duration

+- Duration payloads must use the [ISO 8601 duration format](https://en.wikipedia.org/wiki/ISO_8601#Durations)
+- The format is PTHHMMSSS, where:
+P: Required and indicates a duration.
+T: Required and indicates a time.
+H: Indicates hour and is preceded by the number of hours, if hours are specified.
+M: Indicates minutes, and is preceded by the number of minutes, if minutes are specified.
+S: Indicates seconds, preceded by the number of seconds, if seconds are specified.
 - An empty string ("") is not a valid payload

 ### QoS and retained messages